 Besides, many activities in the field of stimulating spin-offs and entrepreneurship are performed to stimulate the translation of laboratory inventions into actual innovations applied in society.

-Formal information (statutory object, ANBI status, Chamber of Commerce/financial report, remuneration, RSIN number)
+Formal information (statutory object, ANBI-status and publication, Chamber of Commerce/financial report, remuneration, RSIN number)